Stomachache: what you should know

 This frequency of symptoms indicates that these people suffer from what is called gastroesophagal reflux.
-Besides being painful, reflux can damage the esophagus to the point of making a nest of cancer.
+Besides being painful, reflux can damage the esophagus to the point of creating conditions for cancer.

 Symptoms of reflux are described as a burning sensation ascending from the center of the abdomen to the sternum, in the chest.

-This pain may be accompanied by a bitter taste in the mouth, a drooling, especially at night.
+This pain may be accompanied by a bitter taste in the mouth, and drooling, especially at night.

 Pregnancy, certain drugs (anti-inflammatory drugs, aspirin), lack of stomach hydrochloric acid, alcohol and certain acidifying foods may trigger acid reflux.

-Also be aware that children under 12 and some adults suffer from reflux without feeling the burn of the esophagus: they simply have difficulty swallowing and a dry cough.
+Also be aware that children under 12 and some adults suffer from reflux without feeling burning in the esophagus: they simply have difficulty swallowing and a dry cough.

 There are a variety of medications that reduce stomach acid level, such as Nexium, Prilosec and Portonix, but beside the fact that these drugs are not without risks, they do not cure anything.
-They even make you sicker by dangerously reducing your already low level of HcL, making your digestion inefficient and your level of absorption so low that you quickly lack a number of nutriments.
-Lack of nutriment is the key to immunity imbalances and worse, impaired cell regeneration.
+They will however make you sicker by dangerously reducing your already low level of HcL, making your digestion inefficient and your level of absorption so low that you will start lacking in a number of nutriments.
+Lack of nutriment is the key to immunity imbalances and, impaired cell regeneration.